NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          - **well pump**: 0.0
          - **electric vehicle charging**: 0.0

-  .. [#] The remaining fraction (i.e., 1.0 - FracSensible - FracLatent) is assumed to be heat gain outside conditioned space and thus lost.
+  .. [#] The remaining fraction (i.e., 1.0 - FracSensible - FracLatent) must be > 0 and is assumed to be heat gain outside conditioned space and thus lost.
   .. [#] If FracLatent not provided, defaults as:

          - **other**: 0.045